If you are a B2B technology or software company, there are 2 main options for lead generation:

 This is the second most important step after defining your ideal customer.
 The more effort you put into producing a good list the higher the likelihood your campaign will produce results.
 You should try to sell high, so it’s important to get C-level / Director level names on your list.
 Confirm that every name and every company on your list is genuinely relevant – they meet your target profile and you have good reason to expect they will be interested in your proposition.

 Draft the text for your outbound emails.
-There should be a first email, then a second, third and fourth for follow-ups.
-This is because quite often you only make contact on the third or fourth attempt.
+There should be a number of emails for follow-ups.
 The emails should be simple, direct and text based, and should look like they come from a specific named individual at your company, not the marketing department.

 5. Prepare Follow-up Material(s)